Sentosa Express: Rolling stock

 The Sentosa Express is the first system to use Hitachi Rail's small-type, straddle–beam monorail with a capacity of about 184 passengers per train.
 With a total of seven two-car, 25 m-long trains of different colours each—namely green, orange, blue, purple, pink, red and yellow; the pink and red trains were added to the original fleet of four on 1 December 2009; the yellow train was added on 24 November 2017.
 In 2015, the orange train was painted into a multi-coloured livery train.
 In addition, there are 2 other yellow maintenance trains.

 Daily, five monorails are picked to be deployed on the line while the other two remain in the depot.

 Signalling

 A switch over from the fixed block Hitachi digital ATP/ATS to the moving block Hitachi wireless CBTC-ATC was conducted in November 2017.
 The new CBTC system uses wireless communication to gather data on trains' locations and speeds so that the headway between trains can be reduced.
-This will reduce the travel times for passengers, and allowing more trains to run together for greater capacity.
+This will reduce the travel times for passengers, and allow more trains to run together for greater capacity.
 With the implementation of the driverless CBTC system, all train cab windows are opened except during manual operation.
-Train Captains are still present in the front train cab to manage and monitor the security on the train.
+Train Captains are still present in the front train cab to manage and monitor for safety and security risks on the train.

-Incidents

-On 23 January 2023, passengers were stuck for close to 2 hours due to a technical issue which saw a monorail train losing power.
-The train was eventually towed to Resorts World Sentosa station through the use of another monorail train and the passengers were able to safely disembark.